 If you are unable to bend down, use a mirror or get your family member or caregiver to do it for you

 Check your feet for any of the following

-Cleanse any skin breaks with iodine and dress with a sterile dressing.
+Cleanse any skin breaks with an antiseptic solution such as iodine and dress with a sterile dressing.
 Do not burst blisters.